 Pricing

-Retell AI has a free tier to get started and a pay-as-you-go model that’s $0.002 to 0.006/min.
-You can add special features, like a connection with OpenAI Voices, for another $0.08/minute.
+Retell AI has a free tier to get started and a pay-as-you-go model.
+You can even add special features, like a connection with OpenAI Voices and telephony.

 Verdict